Causey Reservoir: Drownings and Deaths

 On March 20, 2020, a 19-year-old male drowned.
 The Weber County Sheriff's office said the call came in at 2:45 a.m.
 The body was recovered within an hour.

 On August 14, 2015, a group of individuals was cliff jumping at the reservoir.
 At one point, a person jumped in and didn't surface.
 The body of the cliff diver was found the next day at approximately 11 a.m.

 On September 1, 2007, an 18-year-old exchange student drowned while swimming across a narrow part of the reservoir.
 The teen's body was found the next day in 121 feet of water.

-In August 1989 an airman from Hill Air Force Base drowned while swimming to a popular cliff jumping location.
+In August 1989, an airman from Hill Air Force Base drowned while swimming to a popular cliff jumping location.

 In July 1988, a 17-year-old boy drowned while trying to swim to an area to cliff jump.
 It took over a year for authorities to recover the body.

+In July 1976, a 23 year old Salt Lake City Man drowned in Causey Reservoir near Lookout Point.
+Rescue divers found his body in about 100 feet of water.